MSSTA

-The Multi-spectral solar telescope array, or MSSTA, was a sounding rocket payload built by Professor A.B.C.
-Walker, Jr. at Stanford University in the 1990s to test EUV/XUV imaging of the Sun using normal incidence EUV-reflective multilayer optics.
+The Multi-Spectral Solar Telescope Array (MSSTA) was a sounding rocket payload built by Arthur B. C. Walker Jr. at Stanford University in the 1990s to test EUV/XUV imaging of the Sun using normal incidence EUV-reflective multilayer optics.
 MSSTA contained a large number of individual telescopes (> 10), all trained on the Sun and all sensitive to slightly different wavelengths of ultraviolet light.
 Like all sounding rockets, MSSTA flew for approximately 14 minutes per mission, about 5 minutes of which were in space—just enough time to test a new technology or yield "first results" science.
 MSSTA is one of the last solar observing instruments to use photographic film rather than a digital camera system such as a CCD.
 MSSTA used film instead of a CCD in order to achieve the highest possible spatial resolution and to avoid the electronics difficulty presented by the large number of detectors that would have been required for its many telescopes.